Destroying the Cigarette Industry

 When used exactly as recommended by the manufacturer, cigarettes are the one legal consumer product that will kill most users.

-The manufacturer(s) of cigarettes do not recommend how they should be used.
-He means ‘when used as intended by the manufacture’.
+The manufacturers – unfortunately there’s more than one – of cigarettes do not recommend how they should be used.
+He means, ‘when used as intended by the manufactures’.
 (The word ‘exactly’ is redundant.)
 Many other examples are trotted out of the devastation smoking causes, but he’s preaching to the converted.
 Let’s note, however, that:

 Smoking is an addiction promoted by an industry with no concern for life or health.